eduvpn/eduvpn.org/posts/openvpn_modern_crypto.md

 upstream

-**(2)** We sent a mail on 2019-10-11 to `support@sparklabs.com` to ask for updating OpenSSL as used by Viscosity
+**(2)** We sent a mail on 2019-10-11 to `support@sparklabs.com` to ask for updating OpenSSL as used by Viscosity.
+Their response: "...we’ll likely be adopting 1.1.1 with an upcoming OpenVPN 2.4.x release..."

 **(3)** In Tunnelblick, the "OpenVPN version" needs to be changed to `2.4.7 - OpenSSL v1.1.1d` under "Configurations".
 We tested with